-A 4 Step Action Plan to help a child be OK with losing and increase their frustration tolerance.
+An action Plan to help a child be OK with losing games, increase their frustration tolerance, and social flexibility.

 Spend some time thinking about under what circumstances your students have the hardest time.
 What types of games frustrate them most and with which ones are they most successful.
 Also think about with whom they display negative behavior and which environments cause the most stress when playing games.

 Based on the above, you can do your best to create an optimal environment to make losing less stressful, hence reducing the odds of your students escalating.
 Quick games are typically the best to start with for a few reasons.
 The time investment is lower so they feel like they have less at stake.

 A loss at a 10-minute game at Sorry is easier to handle than a marathon Monopoly session.

 Additionally, multiple games can be played in a short time, providing more opportunities to have a balanced ratio of winning and losing.
 The ideal number of players depends on your learners.
 On one hand, more people involved in the game could make them feel more pressured.
 On the other hand, if you play with 5 people and only one wins, the impact of losing is diffused among the other 4 players.

 Know the antecedents to frustration and signs that the game is going south.
 Red face, heavy sighs, tight jaw... you know them.
 Don’t be afraid to take breaks.
 If you see the signs, start talking about a preferred topic to lighten the mood again.
 Keep the atmosphere upbeat.